-The 2020 ESRP grant applications are now OPEN!
-Click on the links below for more information.
+The 2020 ESRP grant applications are now CLOSED.

 ESRP distributes funds through a competitive project evaluation and selection process that results in an "Investment Plan" or ranked project list.
 New project proposals are solicited through a Request for Proposals (RFP) and evaluated by a technical review team made up of members from multiple agencies and organizations throughout Puget Sound.
 This team ranks projects using criteria made available to project applicants as they develop proposals.
 This evaluation results in a fair process that identifies the most promising restoration and protection opportunities.

 Restoration and Protection